-Technical knowledge and understanding is assessed on programme through a combination of Ofqual-regulated Knowledge Modules and specified vendor and professional qualifications.
+Technical knowledge and understanding is assessed on programme through Ofqual-regulated Knowledge Module.
 These must be passed before the end point assessment can take place.

 End Point Assessment

 The final, end point assessment is completed in the last few months of the apprenticeship.
 It is based on a portfolio - produced towards the end of the apprenticeship, containing evidence from real work projects which have been completed during the apprenticeship, usually towards the end, and which, taken together, cover the totality of the standard, and which is assessed as part of the end point assessment a project - giving the apprentice the opportunity to undertake a business-related project over a one-week period away from the day to day workplace an employer reference a structured interview with an assessor - exploring what has been produced in the portfolio and the project as well as looking at how it has been produced